What is Default Search?

 In the uninstall programs window: look for any recently installed suspicious applications (for example, "Default Search"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the find.defaultsearch.info website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the find.defaultsearch.info website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Default Search browser hijacker removal from Internet browsers: